 Scenic drive through the hills and famous Panch Prayag of Uttarakhand

 The journey from Haridwar to Joshimath is full of scenic views and thrill.
-This thrilling drive passes through beautiful hills of Gharwal Himalayas.
+This thrilling drive passes through the beautiful hills of the Gharwal Himalayas.
 Throughout the drive, you will be travelling along the sacred rivers including the holy Ganga and Alaknanda.

 The drive will also pass through the famous Panch Prayag- Devprayag, Rudraprayag, Karnaparyag, Nandprayag and Vishnuprayag.
 If you can, stop your vehicle at these Prayags to see the magical confluence of the rivers.
-You will also come across various bustling hill town of Uttarakhand.
+You will also come across various bustling hill towns of Uttarakhand.

 Valley of flowers is an easy-moderate level trek